slee981/wsjplot/cran-comments.md

 * Added single quotes around package names in the description.

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTES:

-* checking top-level files ...
-NOTE
-  Non-standard file/directory found at top level:
-    ‘docs’

 ## Comments
 The docs folder contains an example that's linked in the README.